The Atoning

-The Atoning is a 2017 American supernatural horror independent film written and directed by Michael Williams.
+The Atoning is a 2017 American independent supernatural horror film written and directed by Michael Williams and starring Virginia Newcomb, Cannon Bosarge and Michael LaCour.

 Premise

 Vera, Ray, and Sam, a seemingly normal family, are haunted by more than mere ghosts.
 The lingering horror of their past threatens their ability to function as a loving family until they become enlightened by a virgin ghost who wants Vera.